lvladikov/auto-subtitles/README.md

 ### Whisper Models (Transcription)

-Choose the right transcription model for your needs:
+Choose the right transcription model for your needs, for `--model` or `-m` option use one of those:

 | Model | Download | VRAM | Speed | Best For |
 |-------|----------|------|-------|----------|